ashrf34q/food-loop/README.md

  Note: The jar file might have a different name, just navigate to the target folder to make sure what the generated jar file is called.

  You can also run the app in a simpler, no hassle way directly from your IDE by clicking the run button.
+Just make sure you build the app with maven first.

  The app should now be up and running.
 You can access it by navigating to http://localhost:8080 in your web browser.